HaydnSeek/ripple/README.md

 #### 1. Set Your Secret Key

 You need a 32-byte (64-character hexadecimal) secret key.
-This key must be available as an environment variable (`RIPPLE_SECRET`) to your application and wherever you generate the encrypted flag values.
+This key must be available as an environment variable (`RIPPLE_SECRET`).

 ##### Generate a key:
 ```bash